Zackary-Vanche/logic_gates_mazes/README.md

 # Logic Gates Mazes

-This project is a logic game about boolean logic, graph theory, combinatorics theory...
+This project is a challenging logic game that involves elements of boolean logic, graph theory, combinatorics theory, arithmetic and algorithmic.
+Players must use logical reasoning, problem-solving skills, and mathematical concepts to solve puzzles.
+The game is designed to enhance critical thinking and deepen understanding of these fundamental areas of mathematics and logic through engaging and interactive gameplay.

 ## Prerequisites